tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/authorization/privileged-role-policy-rest-sample.md

 ms.author: amansw

 ---

 # Use Role Management Policies to manage rules for each role within each resource
+Role Management Policies help you govern the rules for any role eligiblity request or role assignment request.
+For example, you can set the maximum duration for which an assignment can be active, or you can even allow permanent assignment.
+You can update the notification settings for each assignment.
+You can also set approvers for each role activation.

 ## List role management policies for a resource